-Patti Callahan Henry, New York Times Bestselling author of Becoming Mrs. Lewis and The Bookshop at Water’s End
+Patti Callahan Henry, New York Times Bestselling author of The Favorite Daughter, Becoming Mrs. Lewis and The Bookshop at Water’s End

 In this beautifully written debut novel, master storyteller F. Rutledge Hammes weaves an enchanting tale that’s part fable, part folklore and all magic.

 Hammes flat-out dropped this northern boy into the mud, in with the bugs, the birds, the sweat, the salt, the booze, and, for sure, the water of coastal South Carolina.
 This sweaty, lovely novel is set only a couple of hundred miles from where I now sit but it may as well be another world.
 Or some kind of dream.
 Because this is a book that’s as real as a burning tree in the woods but also somehow a timeless, gauzy mystery, too, in which men fly and women can be owls.
 I put down this book only to wipe my brow, drink a glass of something cold, and to dream about a family and a secret little town as American and as real as any I’ve read in a long time.
 This is a book of secrets, mystery, water, and loss, and I’ll be thinking of these people, and their ways, until the tides stop.